David Gifford Croll: Early life

-Military career during World War I
+First World War

-When war was declared in 1914, Croll, wife Winnie and brother John all enlisted within weeks of each other.
-Croll enlisted on 19 October, and was recommended for appointment as a Major with the 2nd Light Horse Field Ambulance, having spent almost four years since qualification as a medical practitioner with the Australian Army Medical Corps.
+When war was declared in 1914, Croll, his wife Winnie and his brother John all enlisted within weeks of each other.
+Croll enlisted on 19 October, and was recommended for appointment as a major with the 2nd Light Horse Field Ambulance, having spent almost four years since qualification as a medical practitioner with the Australian Army Medical Corps.
 John also joined the 2nd Light House Field Ambulance, and Winnie served with the 1st Australian General Hospital, and departed for Egypt on board HMAT A55 Kyarra on 21 December 1914.

-Major Croll embarked from Pinkenba Wharf, Brisbane, on board HMAT A30 Borda on 15 December 1914 as Second in Command of the 2nd Light Horse Field Ambulance.
-Once in Egypt, he and his medical staff quickly came to grips with the desert conditions, but found themselves deployed to the Gallipoli Peninsula in May, and witnesses to the failed August Offensive and the bloody end of the campaign."…the whole landscape is bathed in moonlight & looks very beautiful but the din is awful, every bullet as it passes overhead makes more noise then the rifle which fires it".
-(Major Croll’s war diary, 29 May 1915)After the evacuation of the Peninsula he was promoted to lieutenant colonel and given command of the 2nd Light Horse Field Ambulance as it supported operations in Egypt and Palestine.
+Croll embarked from Pinkenba Wharf, Brisbane, on board HMAT A30 Borda on 15 December 1914 as second-in-command of the 2nd Light Horse Field Ambulance.
+Once in Egypt, he and his medical staff quickly came to grips with the desert conditions, but found themselves deployed to the Gallipoli Peninsula in May, and witnesses to the failed August Offensive and the bloody end of the campaign.
+On 29 May, Croll wrote in his diary that "the whole landscape is bathed in moonlight & looks very beautiful but the din is awful, every bullet as it passes overhead makes more noise then the rifle which fires it."
+After the evacuation of the peninsula he was promoted to lieutenant colonel and given command of the 2nd Light Horse Field Ambulance as it supported operations in Egypt and Palestine.
 Croll was in charge of medical services and the logistics required to treat and retrieve wounded men under fire, in open warfare.

 Sister Winnie Croll had remained in Egypt with the 1st Australian General Hospital during the Gallipoli campaign, but was invalided home with pleurisy in January 1916.
-Gifford also returned home for a period in 1917, reporting for duty on the Hospital Transport Euripides, which embarked from Suez on 22 January.
+Gifford also returned home for a period in 1917, reporting for duty on the hospital transport Euripides, which embarked from Suez on 22 January.
 After a short period of leave in Australia he embarked again from Sydney on 9 May and returned to the Middle East.
-For a short while he was assigned to command the Camel Field Ambulance, then in August 1917 was appointed Assistant Director of Medical Services (A.D.M.S.) for Anzac Mounted Division.
+For a short while he was assigned to command the Camel Field Ambulance, then in August 1917 was appointed Assistant Director of Medical Services (ADMS) for the Anzac Mounted Division.

-Croll remained in the Middle East for the rest of the war, was promoted to Colonel in April 1918 and after the armistice was appointed Deputy Director of Medical Services (D.D.M.S.) of the Australian Imperial Forces. in Egypt in March 1919.
-He finally embarked for home on the Hospital Transport Dunluce Castle on 17 July 1919.
-He was appointed a CBE in November 1919 for his services with military operations in Egypt.
+Croll remained in the Middle East for the rest of the war, was promoted to colonel in April 1918 and after the armistice was appointed Deputy Director of Medical Services (DDMS) of the Australian Imperial Force in Egypt in March 1919.
+He finally embarked for home on the hospital transport Dunluce Castle on 17 July 1919.
+He was appointed a Commander of the Order of the British Empire in November 1919 for his services with military operations in Egypt.